tcarlsen/screen-shot-transfer.sh/README.md

 # screen-shot-transfer.sh

-This little Automator action will watch your Desktop for new files containing "Screen Shot" in the filename and uplaod them to [transfer.sh](https://transfer.sh).
+This little Automator action will watch your Desktop for new files containing "Screen Shot" in the filename and upload them to [transfer.sh](https://transfer.sh).

 After the upload is done it will prompt you via Notification Center, copy the url to your clipboard for sharing and delete the file from the Desktop!